-Upon completion of this offering, we will have a total of shares of our common stock outstanding.
-Of the outstanding shares, the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144 under the Securities Act ("Rule 144"), including our directors, executive officers, and other affiliates, may be sold only in compliance with the limitations described in "Shares Eligible for Future Sale."
+Upon completion of this offering, we will have a total of 93,556,071 shares of our common stock outstanding.
+All of the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144 under the Securities Act ("Rule 144"), including our directors, executive officers, and other affiliates, may be sold only in compliance with the limitations described in "Shares Eligible for Future Sale."

-The remaining outstanding shares of common stock held by our existing stockholders after this offering will be deemed restricted securities under the meaning of Rule 144 and may be sold in the public market only if registered or if they qualify for an exemption from registration, including the exemptions pursuant to Rule 144 and Rule 701 under the Securities Act.
+After the completion of this offering, Abrams Capital, Blackstone Credit, GPV Loar LLC, our directors and executive officers and their affiliates will beneficially own shares representing approximately 76% of our outstanding common stock (or 75% if the underwriters exercise in full their option to purchase additional shares of common stock).
+These shares and all remaining shares that will be outstanding upon completion of this offering (other than the shares sold in this offering and the shares sold in our IPO) will be deemed restricted securities under the meaning of Rule 144 and may be sold in the public market only if registered or if they qualify for an exemption from registration, including the exemptions pursuant to Rule 144 and Rule 701 under the Securities Act.
 In addition, we, our executive officers, directors, and certain of our stockholders have signed lock-up agreements with the underwriters that, subject to certain customary exceptions, restrict the sale of the shares of our common stock and certain other securities held by them for 90 days following the date of this prospectus.
 Jefferies LLC and Morgan Stanley & Co.
 LLC, in their sole discretion and at any time without notice, may release all or any portion of the shares or securities subject to any such lock-up agreements.
-See "Underwriting" for a description of these lock-up agreements.
+See "Underwriting (Conflicts of Interest)" for a description of these lock-up agreements.

-Upon the expiration of the lock-up agreements described above, all of such shares will be eligible for resale in a public market, subject, in the case of shares held by our affiliates, to volume, manner of sale and other limitations under Rule 144.
+Upon the expiration of the lock-up agreements described above, all of such shares beneficially owned by Abrams Capital, Blackstone Credit, GPV Loar LLC, our directors and executive officers and their affiliates will be eligible for resale in a public market, subject, in the case of shares held by our affiliates, to volume, manner of sale and other limitations under Rule 144.

 In addition, pursuant to the Registration Rights Agreement, certain of our existing stockholders have the right, subject to certain conditions, to require us to register the sale of their shares of our common stock under the Securities Act.
 See "Certain Relationships and Related Party Transactions-Registration Rights Agreement."
 By exercising their registration rights and selling a large number of shares, such existing stockholders could cause the prevailing market price of our common stock to decline.
-Following completion of this offering, the shares covered by registration rights would represent approximately % of common stock outstanding (or % if the underwriters exercise their option to purchase additional shares in full).
+Following completion of this offering, the shares covered by registration rights would represent approximately 62% of common stock outstanding (or 61% if the underwriters exercise their option to purchase additional shares in full).
 Registration of any of these outstanding shares of our common stock would result in such shares becoming freely tradable without compliance with Rule 144 upon effectiveness of the registration statement.
 See "Shares Eligible for Future Sale."

 We have filed a Registration Statement on Form S-8 under the Securities Act to register shares of our common stock or securities convertible into or exchangeable for shares of our common stock issued pursuant to our 2024 Plan, which automatically became effective upon filing.
-Accordingly, shares registered under such registration statements will be available for sale in the open market.
+Accordingly, shares registered under such registration statement will be available for sale in the open market.
 The initial registration statement on Form S-8 covers 9,000,000 shares of common stock.